fygar256/general-assembler-axx/README.md

 The operators and precedence are as follows, based on Python

 ```
 (expression) An expression enclosed in parentheses
 # An operator that returns the value of a symbol
 -,~ Negative, bitwise NOT
 @ A unary operator that returns the bit position from the right of the most significant bit of the following value
 := Assignment operator
 ** Exponentiation
 *,// Multiplication, integer division
 +,- Addition, subtraction
 <<,>> Left shift, right shift
 & Bitwise AND
 | Bitwise OR
 ^ Bitwise XOR
 ' Sign extension
 <=,<,>,>=,!=,== Comparison operators
 not(x) Logical NOT
 && Logical AND
 || Logical OR
-x?a:b              ternary operator that returns a if x is true and b if x is false.
+x?a:b Ternary operator
 ```

 There is an assignment operator `:=`.
 If you enter `d:=24`, 24 will be assigned to the variable d.
 The value of the assignment operator is the assigned value.

-The prefix operator `#` takes the value of the following symbol.
+The prefix operator `#` takes the value of the symbol that follows.

-The prefix operator `@` returns the position of the most significant bit of the value that follows from the right.
+The prefix operator `@` returns the number of the most significant bit of the value that follows from the right.
 We call this the Hebimarumatta operator.

 The binary operator `'`, for example `a'24`, sign extends (Sign EXtends) the 24th bit of a as the sign bit.
 We call this the SEX operator.

 The binary operator `**` is exponentiation.

+The ternary operator `?:`, for example `x?a:b`, returns a when x is true and b when x is false.

 ## Example of binary output